Shooting victims include a mom who died protecting her baby

 “From the baby’s injuries, they said that more than likely my sister was trying to shield him,” she said.
 “So when she got shot she was holding him and she fell on him, so that’s why he broke some of his bones.
 So he pretty much lived because she gave her life.”

-Jordan, a mother of three, and Andre Anchondo had dropped off their 5-year old daughter at cheerleading practice before going to shop for school supplies on Saturday at a Walmart in El Paso.
+Jordan, a mother of three, and Andre Anchondo had dropped off her 5-year old daughter at cheerleading practice before going to shop for school supplies on Saturday at a Walmart in El Paso.
 They never returned.

-Andre Anchondo remained unaccounted for.
-Bodies of victims were still in the Walmart on Sunday.

 —